knpuniversity/oo/knpu/episode3/pdo-ship-storage.md

 all this stuff up.

 Phew, that was a lot of coding we just did, but when we go to the browser and refresh, everything still works exactly the same as before.
-We just completed a bunch of internal refactoring.
+That was a lot of internal refactoring.
 In `index.php` as always we still have `$shipLoader->getShips` and that function still works as it did before, but the logic is now seperated into two pieces.

 The cool thing about this is that our classes are now more focused and broken into smaller pieces.
-Initially we didn't need to do this, but once we had the new requirement of loading ships from a JSON file is what pushed that need.
-Next, you'll see how to actually load things from JSON instead of PDO.
+Initially we didn't need to do this, but once we had the new requirement of needing to load ships from a JSON file this refactoring became necessary.
+Now let's see how to actually load things from JSON instead of PDO.